voolyvex/React-Video-Library/README.md

 # React Video Library

-Full Stack React Django App Enables Users to Securely Login, Filter Content, Comment on, Reply to, and/or Like Videos in their Feed
+Full Stack React Django App Enables Users to Securely Login, Filter Content, and Comment on Videos in their Feed

 ## Notes